Mallika1405/cse15l-lab-reports/lab1.md

 ```
 [user@sahara ~/lecture1]$
 ```
-Working directory: The working directory when the command was entered was the `home` directory, represented by `~`.
-When the command was entered the working directory was switched to the `lecture1` directory.
+Working directory: The working directory when the command was entered was the `/home` directory, represented by `~`.
+When the command was entered the working directory was switched to the `/home/lecture1` directory.

-Explanation: The `cd` command with a directory as the argument, changes the working directory to the specified directory, which in this case, is `lecture1`.
+Explanation: The `cd` command with a directory as the argument, changes the working directory to the specified directory, which in this case, is `/home/lecture1`.

 Error: This is not an error.